Who is Renee’ Parsons?

 Renee’ Parsons’ work history

-- Vice president of community engagement, Sage Holdings / Sage Technology Center—Owingsville, Kentucky
+- Vice president of community advocacy, Sage Holdings / Sage Technology Center—Owingsville, Kentucky

 - Chair, National Opioids Crisis Committee, NDASA—Washington, DC